-Faculty who sponsor student UTRA projects not only benefit from the assistance with a particular research or course development project, they are also energized by the fresh insights that undergraduates bring to their work.
-UTRAs also provide faculty with an opportunity to mentor a nascent scholar in their field, a uniquely satisfying form of teaching.
+Faculty who collaborate with students on UTRAs not only benefit from the assistance with a particular research or course development project; they are also energized by the fresh insights that undergraduates bring to their work.
+UTRAs provide faculty -- including lecturers, senior lecturers, and distinguished senior lecturers, tenure-track and tenured faculty, and staff-faculty, visiting faculty, and postdoctoral scholars with longer term appointments -- with an opportunity to mentor a nascent scholar in their field, a uniquely satisfying form of teaching.

 Changes for Summer 2021 and Beyond